omjeejaiswal/node.js/README.md

 - **508 Loop Detected (WebDAV)**: The server detected an infinite loop while processing a request.
 - **510 Not Extended**: Further extensions to the request are required for the server to fulfill it.
 - **511 Network Authentication Required**: The client needs to authenticate to gain network access.

+## What are Persistent Connections?
+In HTTP/1.0, the connection is closed after a single request or response pair.
+In HTTP/1.1, a mechanism was introduced, which is known as keep-alive-mechanism.
+In this mechanism, a connection could be reused for more than one request.

+## What is Session State in HTTP?
+Session state is also known as Stateless state.
+HTTP is a stateless protocol.
+In the session state, the client and server just know about each other only during the current request.
+If the connection is closed, and two computers want to connect again, they need to provide information to each other as a new connection, and the connection is handled as the very first one.

+## What is HTTP Message?
+HTTP Message is used to show how data is exchanged between the client and the server.
+It is based on a client-server architecture.
+An HTTP client is a program that establishes a connection to a server to send one or more HTTP request messages.
+An HTTP server is a program that accepts connections to serve HTTP requests by sending an HTTP response messages.

+## What is HTTP cURL?
+HTTP cURL is a command-line tool.
+It is available on all major operating systems

+## What is HTTP Response?
+HTTP Response sent by a server to the client.
+The response is used to provide the client with the resource it requested.
+It is also used to inform the client that the action requested has been carried out.
+It can also inform the client that an error occurred in processing its request.

+An HTTP response contains the following things:

+Status Line
+Response Header Fields or a series of HTTP headers 3Message Body
+## What is HTTP Security?
+HTTP is used to communicate over the internet, so users, information providers, and application developers should be aware of the limitations of security in HTTP/1.1.
+There are two methods to establish a secure HTTP connection: https URI scheme and the HTTP/1.1 Upgrade header.